FAQ: Internship Funding

 Once you complete your internship, please submit the following documents:

-1) Intern Evaluation Form (electronic)- Please ask your internship sponsor to submit an evaluation of your work as their intern, detailing the work you have completed and the quality of your performance.
+1) Intern Evaluation Form (electronic)- Please ask your internship sponsor to submit an evaluation of you as their intern, detailing the duties/projects that you have completed and the quality of your performance.
 The link to this evaluation form can also be found on the Career & Leadership Development website.

 2) Your internship report (3 pages).
-It is due by September 1 at midnight and can be submitted via email to firstname.lastname@example.org.
-Since it is often easier to write the reports when the experiences are fresh, please feel free to turn yours in early (you will also get your $250 sent to you earlier.)
+It is due by September 1 at midnight and can be submitted via email to email@example.com.
+Since it is often easier to write the reports when the experiences are fresh, please feel free to turn yours in early.
 We highly recommend keeping an internship journal to facilitate the writing of this report; it is easy to forget all the tasks and projects that you will be learning and doing.
 Also, please include any information that may be helpful to future interns.
 Please reread, edit, proofread, etc., since this will probably be published on the Career & Leadership Development website.
 (Internship reports written by previous Sewanee students)

 Report formatting guidelines: 3 pages, normal margins, 12 pt, double-spaced, with your name, date, and page number in the header on all pages